mwisnowski/mtg_python_deckbuilder/README.md

 Start here for interactive deck creation.
 - Pick commander, themes (primary/secondary/tertiary), bracket, and optional deck name in the unified modal.
 - Add supplemental themes in the **Additional Themes** section (ENABLE_CUSTOM_THEMES): fuzzy suggestions, removable chips, and strict/permissive matching toggles respect `THEME_MATCH_MODE` and `USER_THEME_LIMIT`.
+- Partner mechanics (ENABLE_PARTNER_MECHANICS): Step 2 and the quick-start modal auto-enable partner controls for eligible commanders, show only legal partner/background/Doctor options, and keep previews, warnings, and theme chips in sync.
+  - Partner suggestions (ENABLE_PARTNER_SUGGESTIONS): ranked chips appear beside the partner selector, recommending popular partner/background/Doctor pairings based on the analytics dataset; selections respect existing partner mode and lock states.
+  - Partner: pick a second commander from the filtered dropdown labeled “Partner commander”; the background picker clears automatically.
+  - Partner With: the canonical partner pre-fills and surfaces an opt-out chip so you can keep or swap the suggestion.
+  - Doctor / Doctor’s Companion: Doctors list legal companions (and vice versa) with role labels, and the opt-out chip mirrors Partner With behavior.
+  - Background: choose a Background instead of a second commander; partner selectors hide when not applicable.
 - Locks, Replace, Compare, and Permalinks live in Step 5.
 - Exports (CSV, TXT, compliance JSON, summary JSON) land in `deck_files/` and reuse your chosen deck name when set.
+CSV/TXT headers now include commander metadata (names, partner mode, colors) so downstream tools can pick up dual-commander context without extra parsing.
 - `ALLOW_MUST_HAVES=1` (default) enables include/exclude enforcement.
 - `WEB_AUTO_ENFORCE=1` re-runs bracket enforcement automatically after each build.